-Turkmenistan is perhaps the most unexplored country in Central Asia and is also a great mystery to most travelers.
+Turkmenistan is perhaps the most unexplored country in Central Asia and a great mystery to most travelers.

-This little-known country boasts of some grandiose monuments, a totalitarian theme park, a unique culture, and the Karakum Desert.
+This little-known country boasts majestic monuments, a totalitarian theme park, a unique culture, and the Karakum Desert.

-Its ancient cities of Merv and Konye-Urgench are full of unexpected adventure.
+Its ancient cities of Merv and Konye-Urgench are full of unexpected adventures.
 The people of this country are known for their hospitality.

 The biggest draw that attracts most travelers is that much of this central Asian country has been touched by modern development.

-When planning out your budget to travel to Turkmenistan and other places, you can find some great resources on Price of Travel.
+When planning out your budget to travel to Turkmenistan and other places, you can find great resources on the Price of Travel.

-Often termed as the “Switzerland of Central Asia,” Kyrgyzstan is a country with vertiginous pine forests, glistening glaciers and soaring mountain ranges.
+Often termed the “Switzerland of Central Asia,” Kyrgyzstan is a country with vertiginous pine forests, glistening glaciers, and soaring mountain ranges.

-It’s safe to say mass tourism does not exist in Kyrgyzstan, and partly as a result, you can expect to find everything quite cheap.
+It's safe to say mass tourism does not exist in Kyrgyzstan.
+As a result, you can expect to find everything relatively cheap.

-In conclusion, Uzbekistan, Turkmenistan, and Kyrgyzstan are not crowded, yet have plenty to offer their visitors.
+In conclusion, Uzbekistan, Turkmenistan, and Kyrgyzstan are not crowded yet have plenty to offer visitors.